c-Kuria/Portfolio-2.0/README.md

 # Portfolio V5
 Hello everyone!
-Let me introduce myself, I’m Brian Kuria.
-On this occasion, I’d like to share the portfolio website project that I’ve developed.
+I’m Brian Kuria, and I’d like to share the portfolio website project I’ve developed.

 **Tech Stack used:**
 - ReactJS